wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 10. Click **Save**.

 !!!info
     You can click the **</>** icon on the top left corner of the editor if you want to work in the code view.
-Depending on your expertise, you can choose to work in the low-code or pro-code view or both views simultaneously.
+Depending on your expertise, you can choose to work in the low-code view or pro-code view, or both simultaneously.
     ![Editor View](../assets/img/get-started/low-code-pro-code-side-by-side.png){.cInlineImage-full}

 ### Step 2: Commit Changes to GitHub

 Choreo maintains source code in a private GitHub repository.
 When you create a component in Choreo, it creates it in the private-GitHub repository associated with your account.
-Therefore, when you change the API Implementation, you need to commit and push your changes.
+Therefore, when you change the API Implementation, you must commit and push your changes.

 1. Click **Sync with Choreo upstream** on the bottom bar of the editor.
     ![Sync Choreo With upstream](../assets/img/get-started/sync-with-choreo-upstream.png){.cInlineImage-full}

-    Alternatively, you can click source control on the left pane or click **Sync changes with Choreo** in the pop-up that is displayed at the bottom right corner.
+    Alternatively, you can click source control on the left pane or click **Sync changes with Choreo** in the pop-up displayed at the bottom right corner.

     ![Alternative Commit](../assets/img/get-started/alternative-commit.png){.cInlineImage-full}

-2. Click **Sync my changes with Choreo** in the window that is displayed.
+2. Click **Sync my changes with Choreo** in the window displayed.

      ![Sync Changes](../assets/img/get-started/sync-changes.png){.cInlineImage-full}

-3. Enter a meaningful commit message and click ✓ on the toolbar.
+3. Enter a meaningful commit message and click **✓** on the toolbar.
 This commits the changes to your private GitHub repository.

      ![Commit](../assets/img/get-started/commit-message.png){.cInlineImage-full}